mik-jozef/chalk/spec-notes.md

   - normal, 'i' now contains a unique value equal to 1; This means literals are evaluated each time they are encountered, like composite literals, but unline type definitions
+`!is` operator
+maybe switch shouldn't have any continue or fallthrough expressions did I ever use it? a way to call default implementation from a trait of a method, if it is overriden by the class?
 Compiler optimizations:
   Assuming `Set<T>.subsets(Set<T>)` constructs the set of all subsets, this code
   ```